mikespook/possum/README.md

 [![Build Status][travis-img]][travis]

-Possum is a micro web-api framework for Go.
+Possum is a micro web-api library for Go.

 _Possum has not been officially released yet, as it is still in active development._